 There are many classifications of RVs to choose from.
 Some are all-in-one motor homes and others are trailers that need another vehicle to pull them.
 While you may be able to get away with a small pop-up trailer for short getaways, it’s not a great long-term option.
 A motor home can be the best choice to fit all your essential items.
 From largest to smallest, the most common types are Class A, Class C, and Class B. With larger Class A motorized units, you may prefer to also tow a smaller car behind.
 This makes it easier to get away to the grocery store or other outings during longer stays without breaking camp.
-Larger fifth wheels or travel trailers can also be a great way to live on the road full time.
+Larger fifth wheels or travel trailers can also be a great way to live the full-time RV life.
 Many offer the upscale living and storage that comes with a motorized option, yet they have the convenience of the tow vehicle to allow for away excursions.
 Maintaining just one motor vehicle also has its advantages.
 Go and check out each type in person to get a better idea of which one you would want to make your residence.
 Talk to as many full-timers as you can to gain their perspective; most are happy to share the benefits and pitfalls of an RV based on their experience with you.
 Once you narrow down the type of unit you prefer, try renting one for a week to get a better feel for it before you make a purchase.

 Owning an RV that meets certain criteria can also open the door to tax deductions—either as a second home or primary residence.
 Talk to a tax expert, as they can reveal a slew of write-offs you may not be aware of.